dennybritz/rails_startup_template/README.md

 Here are some things I'd like to add:

-- Optionally create a sample app.
+- Add Heroku-specific gems inside a question group, "Are you using Heroku?"